-If you already own a home and you're looking to refinance, you can skip this chapter.
+If you already own a home and are looking to refinance, you can skip this chapter.
 If you plan to buy a home, the first step is to determine how much house you can afford, and then to start shopping for a mortgage.
 Your goal is to get prequalified or, better yet, preapproved.
 Once you have done that, you can start shopping in earnest for a home.

 Important note: Should your financial circumstances change before closing, make sure to contact your lender, as your prequalification or preapproval may no longer be valid.